nikerla/vc-content/pages/glossary/ecommerce-platforms.md

             <img alt="Best Ecommerce Platforms - Shopify" src="assets/images/shopify1.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            <a href="{{ '/glossary/shopify-alternatives' | absolute_url }}">Shopify</a></li> is the best e commerce platform for the website when it comes to balancing the convenience of setting up a website and having the control over it.
+            <a href="{{ '/glossary/shopify-alternatives' | absolute_url }}">Shopify</a></li> is the best e commerce platform for a website when it comes to balancing the convenience of setting up a website and having the control over it.
 The great advantage of such category of electronic commerce platforms, including Shopify, is that it provides you with as much control as possible without using your own server.
 It can get a little bit pricey for small businesses, but the biggest advantage is outstanding customer support and advanced tools for modifying your website.
 Shopify deals perfectly with its mission and offers you a robust product experience along with advanced tools for marketing in e-commerce.
 A website built on this platform would be fast and secure and would have all the necessary features we have brought up earlier in the article.
 Trying to accommodate all the features that store owners need, Shopify took an example from Apple and Google and started its own App Store.
 There is no need to go searching a developer every time you need a particular feature in your app anymore - Shopify’s App Store offers a much cheaper and faster alternative.
         </div>
     </div>
-    <p class="text">Despite having a number of fantastic features, such as great customer service, advanced tools, and App Store, just like any other ecommerce platform, Shopify lacks certain important tools.
+    <p class="text">Despite having a number of fantastic features, such as great customer service, advanced tools, and App Store, just like any other on the list of the best ecommerce platforms, Shopify lacks certain important tools.
 Content marketing is the biggest of them.
 Content marketing has become a huge must-have for an ecommerce website.
 If your buyers are educated about the solutions your product can provide, they are more likely to buy it.
 Shopify has a blogging software feature, but it can’t be compared to that of a Wordpress.</p>
     <h2>BigCommerce</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            BigCommerce is Shopify’s direct competitor.
-Its focus, however, is on online-only merchants.
-It's the best e-commerce platform for them.
+            BigCommerce is Shopify’s direct competitor for the title of the best ecommerce platform.
+Its focus, however, is on online-only merchants – for those it’s probably the best e-commerce platform.
 In terms of controls and usability, it is similar to Shopify.
 However, the feature set and themes are not quite as advanced as Shopify’s, and that is the biggest reason it is falling a little behind.
         </div>
         <div class="col __col-30">
             <img alt="Top Ecommerce Platforms - BigCommerce" src="assets/images/bigcommerce.jpg" />